 If a job that includes a shared data tables server step ends before all requester job steps that connected to this server have ended, the server address space is terminated by MVS.
-If the SDT server is running under the control of a batch initiator rather than as a started task, a new initiator must be started when this situation occurs.
+If the shared data table server is running under the control of a batch initiator rather than as a started task, a new initiator must be started when this situation occurs.

 MVS terminates the batch initiator with the message IEF355A INITIATOR TERMINATED, RESTART INITIATOR because for integrity reasons MVS would otherwise have to restrict the functions that could be used by the next job that runs under that initiator, which might cause the job to fail.
-MVS does not allow an SDT server's ASID to be re-used until after all requester job steps that connected to the server have ended.
+MVS does not allow a shared data table rserver's ASID to be re-used until after all requester job steps that connected to the server have ended.